-Source: ECLAC, on the basis of the International Organization for Standardization, The ISO Survey, 2006.
+Source: Economic Commission for Latin America and the Caribbean (ECLAC), on the basis of the International Organization for Standardization, The ISO Survey, 2006.

-Source: ECLAC, on the basis of the International Organization for Standardization, The ISO Survey, 2006.
+Source: Economic Commission for Latin America and the Caribbean (ECLAC), on the basis of the International Organization for Standardization, The ISO Survey, 2006.

-- A newly emerging trade barrier is the lack of quality control.
-In recent years, more governments, industries and consumers have begun to demand high levels of quality in products and the corresponding certifications by several renowned international organizations or their own national agencies. - Several standards are obligatory commitments while others are of a voluntary nature based on the recommendations by the private sector.
-These non-mandatory standards are considered to be very influential in determining not only the competitiveness of the product in the world market but also the ultimate buying decision of the consumer. - Latin American countries lag far behind their Asia Pacific counterparts in this respect.
-For example, the number of ISO Standards of Quality that each region certified in 2006 shows a stark difference, not only in terms of absolute number of certifications but also when the size of population is taken into account. - By country of issuance, China and Japan together account for more than 70% of the all the ISO issued in the two regions in 2006, only two countries from Latin America (Brazil and Argentina) represented roughly 5.5% of the total.
+• A newly emerging trade barrier is the lack of quality control.
+In recent years, more governments, industries and consumers have begun to demand high levels of quality in products and the corresponding certifications by several renowned international organizations or their own national agencies.

+Several standards are obligatory commitments while others are of a voluntary nature based on the recommendations by the private sector.
+These non-mandatory standards are considered to be very influential in determining not only the competitiveness of the product in the world market but also the ultimate buying decision of the consumer. • Latin American countries lag far behind their Asia Pacific counterparts in this respect.
+For example, the number of ISO Standards of Quality that each region certified in 2006 shows a stark difference, not only in terms of absolute number of certifications but also when the size of population is taken into account.

+• By country of issuance, China and Japan together account for more than 70% of the all the ISO issued in the two regions in 2006, only two countries from Latin America (Brazil and Argentina) represented roughly 5.5% of the total.